-- In the CiW question column, mark Numeric (see left circle in the figure above) and next to the Name cell (see right circle in the figure above), give the question a name to identify the variable (in this example it could be Age or YearsHW, as shown in the image above). - Click OK, and write in the text of the question in the Question box (e.g., "What is your age in years?" or "For how many years have you worked as a health professional?"), and click OK.
+- In the CiW question column, mark Numeric (see left circle in the figure above) and next to the Name cell (see right circle in the figure above), give the question a name to identify the variable (in this example it could be Age or YearsHW, as shown in the image above). - Click OK, and write in the text of the question in the Question box (e.g., "What is your age in years?" or "For how many years have you worked as a health professional?") - For numeric questions if you would like to allow decimal answers (i.e. to enter nine months, or 0.75 years, for the YearsHW question), click on the Settings tab and check the Allow Decimal Answers box - Click OK.
 You do not need to specify any responses, as there will be a box for the respondents to fill in their age or the number of years they have been a health worker.
 You can see what this will look like by clicking on the Preview button.